How to Change Hardware on a Dresser

 Wood Epoxy

-Out of the three, wood epoxy (KwikWood) is my favorite way to fill in old hardware holes.
+Out of the three, wood epoxy (KwikWood) is my favorite way to fill in these holes.
+It dries hard like Bondo, but it takes a little bit longer.
+It also has a longer work time, which is a lot easier to manage.

-KwikWood as wood epoxy
+holding KwikWood epoxy

-It comes in a little tube, and all you have to do is break off the amount you need, and knead it together in your hands.
+It comes in a little tube, and all you have to do is break off the amount you need and knead it together in your hands.
 It’s the consistency of clay!
+Wood epoxy does have a smell to it, but not anything like the strength of the smell of Bondo.

 Broken off KwikWood

-Kneading KwikWood
+Kneading KwikWood by hand

-To fill hardware holes, just break it into small pieces and push it into the holes.
-You can add a little bit of water to make it easier to work with, and to spread it out a bit at the top of the hole.
+Just break it into small pieces and push it into the holes.
+You can add a little bit of water to make it easier to work with and to spread it out a bit at the top of the hole.
+After it dries for about an hour, you can sand it down smooth.

 Wood epoxy doesn’t shrink, and it doesn’t have air bubbles in it like Bondo, so if you slightly overfill the hole, and then sand it down once it’s dry, you should be good to go!